sitebay/docs/articles/guides/quick-answers/sitebay/how-to-use-git-sync/index.md

 Encountering issues with Git Sync?
 Here are a few tips:

 Check the Logs: The Git Sync process logs can provide valuable insights into what went wrong.
-Access these logs through your Site Bay dashboard.
+Access these logs through your SiteBay dashboard.

 Validate Your .gitignore: Incorrectly configured .gitignore files can lead to essential files being omitted from the sync or sensitive data being exposed.

-Manual Pull: In some cases, performing a manual pull from your local machine can help identify issues that aren't apparent through the Site Bay dashboard.
+Manual Pull: In some cases, performing a manual pull from your local machine can help identify issues that aren't apparent through the SiteBay dashboard.

-Git Sync is a powerful feature of Site Bay's WordPress hosting, designed to make your developer workflow more efficient.
+Git Sync is a powerful feature of SiteBay's WordPress hosting, designed to make your developer workflow more efficient.
 By following this guide and adhering to best practices, you can ensure your WordPress site remains up-to-date with minimal effort.